-iv) Hillhouse
+iii) Hillhouse

-Investment funds managed by Hillhouse collectively own approximately 3.2% of Enstar's voting ordinary shares.
-These funds also own non-voting ordinary shares and warrants to purchase additional non-voting ordinary shares, which together with their voting ordinary shares, represent an approximate 9.98% economic interest in Enstar.
+Investment funds managed by Hillhouse Capital collectively own approximately 9.7% of Enstar's voting ordinary shares.
+These funds also own non-voting ordinary shares and warrants to purchase additional non-voting ordinary shares, which together with their voting ordinary shares, represent an approximate 17.1% economic interest in Enstar.
+In February 2017, Jie Liu, a Partner of Hillhouse Capital, was appointed to our Board.